 Based on the Ecommerce Trends 2021 Survey Report, 68% of industry leaders are planning to improve their search in 2021.
 Also, the average satisfaction for site search solutions was 3.1 out of 5 possible scores.
 Thus there is obviously room for improvements.
 So why should you snooze?

 Whether you’re displeased or disappointed by the state of your current solution, or you’re in the market for an eCommerce search engine that ticks all the right conversion boxes, here are the features and best practices you’ll want to look for:

 1. How Natural Language Processing Improves Search Accuracy and Understanding

-Natural language search, also called NLP or natural language processing is the ability of a computer program to understand human speech as it is spoken.
-The most common uses of this technology at present are when you tell Amazon’s Alexa to play a song, or you ask Siri to call someone from your contact list.
+Natural language processing, also called NLP or natural language processing, is a computer program’s ability to understand human speech as it is spoken.
+This technology’s most common uses are when you tell Amazon’s Alexa to play a song or ask Siri to call someone from your contact list.

 But the field is wide open in terms of its potential.
 With regard to site search, NLP can be used to not only extract valuable data on consumer searches, but it can also be used to more accurately target results based on what isn’t said, in addition to what is.